Sign Up

 D.O.D: 2013-08-10

-Naura Hayden, originally Norah Helene Hayden (born September 29, 1930 in Los Angeles) is an author (under that name), who has worked in entertainment also as Nora Hayden and in modeling as Helene Hayden and is the daughter of Los Angeles Times reporter John Hayden and his wife (née Bussens).
+Norah Helene Hayden (September 29, 1930 – August 10, 2013) was an American actress, and as Naura Hayden an author, who worked in entertainment also as Nora Hayden and in modeling as Helene Hayden.
+Hayden was the daughter of Los Angeles Times reporter John Hayden and his wife (née Bussens).
 An aunt was Phyllis McGinley Hayden.
-She is a long-time resident of New York City.
+She was a long-time resident of New York City.
 She was noticed as a photo model at age 19 when featured in the December 1949 issue of Glamorous Models magazine.
-In 1955 she toured 68 cities to promote Mercury automobiles and attract tourists to the southeastern United States, and in 1958 columnist Earl Wilson dubbed her his "perfect Wilson girl".
-That year, under contract to Sid Pink, she joined a Canadian musical cast of Li'l Abner and began appearing on television.
-Her best known TV commercial was an early color one for RCA in the...
+In 1955, she toured 68 cities to promote Mercury automobiles and attract tourists to the Southeastern United States, and in 1958, columnist Earl Wilson dubbed her his "perfect Wilson girl".
+That year, under contract to Sidney W. Pink, she joined a Canadian musical cast of Li'l Abner and began appearing on television.
+Her best-known commercial was promoting RCA Color TV in the early 1960s.
+Hayden appeared in...